veillette/opticsTextbook/content/Chap10FiberOptics/FiberOptics.md

 in units of $\text{ps}/(\text{km} \cdot \text{nm})$.
 That is, the increase in pulse width (in $\text{ps}$) per $\text{km}$ of fiber with the source's spectral width in $\text{nm}$.
 Typical values of this parameter are $10$ to $20\text{ps}/(\text{km}\cdot \text{nm})$.

 A second effect of the spectral width of light pulses is that they disperse even if light propagates in a single mode.
-As observed from Eq. {eq}
+As observed from {eq}
 `eq:fiber:self-consistency-condition`, the angle $\bar{\theta}_m$ not only
 depends on the mode $m$, but also on the wavelength of the light.
 Therefore, all wavelength components of the light will propagate at a slightly